James-Fleming12/ReShop/README.md

     - `npx cypress run` will run all test cases (defined in `cypress/e2e`)
 2. Jest (Unit, contained in Server):
     - `npm jest` will run all test cases (defined in `tests`)

+## Precautions before Production:
+1. Clear the AWS S3 Bucket (of everything except for `defaultpfp`)
+    - Since the database often had to reset during development, the bucket might have unused images (a little dangerous)